IsabelaAyres/IsabelaAyres/README.md

 - 🔭 I’m currently working at Arcadis **as Senior Data Analyst**

-- 🌱 I'm a Production Engineer and currently enrolled in a Postgraduate Specialization **Data Science and Analytics at PUC-Rio**
+- 🌱 I'm a Production Engineer and currently enrolled in a Postgraduate Specialization in **Data Science and Analytics at PUC-Rio**

 - 👩‍💻 Counting on +6 years of hands-on experience with Planning, Control and Analysis.
-Pattern recognition and algorithmic thinking skills for data processing and analysis through the development of strategic dashboards that enables data-driven decision making.
+Pattern recognition and algorithmic thinking skills for data processing and analysis through the development of strategic dashboards that enables data-driven decision making

-- 📊 Expertise in Data Analytics, Data Mining, Data Visualization and Automations using technologies such as Excel, VBA, Power BI, SharePoint, Power Automate, Project, Python, Power Query and SQL Server.
+- 📊 Expertise in Data Analytics, Data Mining, Data Visualization and Automations using technologies such as Excel, VBA, Power BI, SharePoint, Power Automate, Project, Python, Power Query and SQL Server

 - 💕 My true calling is turning data into actionable insights!